How to Configure Microsoft Entra ID as a SAML Identity Provider in Keycloak

 Import Metadata

-At the top of the “Add SAML provider” form, you will see an Import from file option.
-Click it and upload the Federation Metadata XML you downloaded from Entra ID.
+At the top of the “Add SAML provider” form, find the Import from file control (in current Keycloak you can also paste a metadata URL).
+Upload the Federation Metadata XML you downloaded from Entra ID.

-• Single Sign-On Service URL — the Entra ID SAML endpoint
+• Single Sign-On service URL: the Entra ID SAML login endpoint

-• Validating X509 Certificates — the Entra ID token signing certificate
+• Validating X509 certificates: the Entra ID token signing certificate that Keycloak uses to verify assertion signatures

 Configure Provider Settings